The Heisenberg category of a category: The additive construction

 The $2$-morphisms of $\hcatadd*\basecat$ we define below ensure that $\PP_a$ is the left adjoint of $\QQ_a$.
 Motivated by the above, we also ensure that $\PP_{Sa}$ is the right adjoint of $\QQ_a$.
 Thus, we have

 We define the $2$-morphisms by planar string diagrams similar to those of Khovanov \cite{khovanov2014heisenberg}; an example is \eqref{eq:diagram} above.
-A new phenomenon is that the strings are decorated by morphisms $\alpha$ in $\basecat$.
-In particular, for every $\alpha \in \Hom_\basecat(a,b)$ we have vertical oriented strings
+Similarly to the work of Cautis and Licata \cite{cautis2012heisenberg} our strings are decorated by morphisms of $\basecat$.
+For every $\alpha \in \Hom_\basecat(a,b)$ we have vertical oriented strings

 As a shorthand, the strings decorated by the identity morphism are drawn unadorned.
 Strings are also allowed to cross and bend.
 Thus, for any $a,b \in \basecat$ we have the crossings

 The cups and caps that appear at the bends need to take into account the Serre functor.
 For any $a \in \basecat$ we have the following cups and caps